Ganga Zumba: Quilombo

 A quilombo or mocambo was a refuge of runaway slaves who were forcibly brought to Brazil (from present-day Angola, Democratic Republic of Congo, and Congo-Brazzaville) that escaped their bondage and fled into the interior of Brazil to the mountainous region of Pernambuco.
 As their numbers increased, they formed maroon settlements.

 Gradually as many as ten separate mocambos had formed and ultimately coalesced into a confederation called the Quilombo of Palmares, or Angola Janga, under a king, Ganga Zumba or Ganazumba, who may have been elected by the leaders of the constituent mocambos.
 Ganga Zumba, who ruled the biggest of the villages, Cerro dos Macacos, presided the mocambo's chief council and was considered the King of Palmares.

-The nine other settlements were headed by brothers, sons, or nephews of Gunga Zumba.
+The nine other settlements were headed by brothers, sons, or nephews of Ganga Zumba.
 Zumbi was chief of one community and his brother, Andalaquituche, headed another.

 Ganga Zumba's rule

 By the 1670s, Ganga Zumba had a palace, three wives, guards, ministers, and devoted subjects at his royal compound called Macaco.
 Macaco comes from the name of an animal (monkey) that was killed on the site.
 The compound consisted of 1,500 houses which housed his family, guards, and officials, all of which were considered royalty.
 He was given the respect of a Monarch and the honor of a Lord.

 In 1678 Zumba accepted a peace treaty offered by the Portuguese Governor of Pernambuco, which required that the Palmarinos relocate to Cucaú Valley.
-In the treaty, the Portuguese confirmed their acceptance of Zumba is the supreme leader of his people.
+In the treaty, the Portuguese confirmed their acceptance of Zumba as the supreme leader of his people.

 In 1679, the treaty was challenged by Zumbi, one of Ganga Zumba's nephews, who led a revolt against him.
 Zumbi also rebelled against the Portuguese attempts to redistribute Palmares land among Portuguese officers.

 In the confusion that followed, Ganga Zumba was poisoned, most likely by one of his own relatives for entering into a treaty with the Portuguese.
 It is reported that Joao the "mulatto", Gaspar and Amaro were responsible for killing Zumba.

 Many of his followers who had moved to the Cucaú Valley were re-enslaved by the Portuguese.
 Resistance to the Portuguese then continued under Zumbi.

 Legacy

 The Brazilian film Ganga Zumba was made in 1963 but was not released until 1972 because there was a military coup in Brazil in 1964, and films about revolutions, even those taking place in the 17th century, were considered politically dangerous.
-The film is based on João Felício dos Santo's novel, and focuses on a black slave who ends up in Palmares.
+The film is based on João Felício dos Santos's novel, and focuses on a black slave who ends up in Palmares.
 The film is about black liberation and keeps a black racial perspective.